[field_year]

 Personal Charm

 Leadership does not exist in a vacuum.
-Rather-, it is the result of personal and social circumstances which form the way of the leader.
-The tour "Personal Charm" follows Dr. Weizmann's leadership through trying to understand the values which guided his actions, the dilemmas he faced as the leader of the Zionist Movement, and the effect of his leadership on the Israeli society.
+Rather, it is the result of personal and social circumstances which form the way of the leader.
+The tour, "Personal Charm", follows Dr. Weizmann's leadership through trying to understand the values which guided his actions, the dilemmas he faced as the leader of the Zionist Movement, and the effect of his leadership on the Israeli society.

-Duration of activity: an hour and a half
+Activity Duration: an hour and a half

 English